tarof429/recmd-cli/README.md

   add         Add a command
   delete      Delete a command
-  help        Help about any command init        Initialize the application inspect     Inspect the command list        List commands run         Run a command search      Search for a command
+  help        Help about any command list        List commands run         Run a command search      Search for a command by its comment select      Select a command by is hash

 Flags:
       --config string   config file (default is $HOME/.recmd-cli.yaml)